MickeyJsquad/IT-C-544---System-Administration-Project/milestone6/milestone6.md

 The Microsoft supported method of backing up Active Directory (running on a Windows Server) is with a System State Backup, installed in Powershell with `Install-WindowsFeature Windows-Server-Backup`.
 Then you would run the backup with `wbadmin start systemstatebackup -backupTarget:\SERVER\Backups -quiet` (\SERVER\ could also be replaced with a local hard drive, such as D:).
 To run a non-authoritative restore (where one domain controller goes down), boot into Directory Services Restore Mode on the downed DC and run `wbadmin start systemstaterecovery -version: -backupTarget:D: -quiet`.
 After rebooting, the downed DC will update by replicating from an active Domain Controller.

 Finally, many permissions associated with OUs are assigned through `Group Policy`, accessible on the Domain Controller.
-Please refer to the group policies and associated company policies for assigning permissions for computers in the OUs.
+Please refer to the existing group policies and official company policies for assigning permissions to the OUs.

 ## Vulnerability Management